Talion is a finalist for Best SIEM Solution

 “My personal predication is that RaaS attacks will increase for two reasons.

-The first being that Russia have trained a large number of low-level affiliates, who have been utilised to carry out cyber operations in support of the Russia side of the ongoing conflict against Ukraine.
-Once these operations subside and these trained affiliates are no longer needed, I believe these affiliates shall utilise this skillset to join the RaaS gangs.
+The first being that Russia have trained a large number of low-level affiliates, who have been used to carry out cyber operations in support of the Russia side of the ongoing conflict against Ukraine.
+Once these operations subside and these trained affiliates are no longer needed, I believe these affiliates shall use this skillset to join the RaaS gangs.
 As a result of the recent Conti chat logs leak, it was found Conti affiliates earn an average of $1,800 per month, while the average Russian household brings in $540 per month, making it an extremely appealing lateral shift for these individuals.

 Secondly, it has been speculated that Russia plan to retrieve funds lost to sanctions and the companies who have pulled out of Russia via ransomware attacks, and with previous multi-million-dollar ransom demands from Russian RaaS gang successfully paid, it is clear to see why this strategic method to retrieve funds could be an effective one.”